amirblaese/autot00n/README.md

 ## About

 Simple autotune script to tune .wav files.
-Works best with monophonous sources.
+Works best with monophonic sources.

 ## Dependencies